BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 Gharawi and 26 of his men stayed hidden in their operations base in the west, which swarmed with insurgents.
 That night, Gharawi said, Ghaidan phoned him and assured him the army was holding eastern Mosul.

 Ghaidan and Qanbar both left Mosul overnight, arriving in Kurdistan on June 10, according to Zebari, the chief of staff back in Baghdad.

 “Of course once the commander leaves the soldier behind, why would you want to fight?” asked Zebari.
 “The senior commander is the brains of operation.
 Once he runs, the whole body is paralysed.”

 Zebari says he doesn’t know who gave the order to leave.
-Qanbar and Ghaidan were bypassing the defense ministry and reporting directly to Maliki, Zebari told Reuters.
+Qanbar and Ghaidan were bypassing the defence ministry and reporting directly to Maliki, Zebari told Reuters.

-Early the next morning, Zebari rang Gharawi and urged him to leave the operation command center.
+Early the next morning, Zebari rang Gharawi and urged him to leave the operation command centre.
 “You are going to get killed.
 Please withdraw,” both men remember Zebari saying.